 There are a several popular WiFi 5 Mesh Networks available on the market.
 I opted to purchase the Google WiFi system – a 3-Pack Mesh Network.
 The reviews were great, the pucks were small and my wife liked the looks of the Google WiFi System the best.
 Each puck is only about 4″ wide and only about 2-1/2 inch tall.

 Set up is very easy.
 You plug one Puck Router into an electrical outlet.
-You also plug into your Internet Source.
-For me, this was from my Comcast modem.
-You Download and Open the “Google WiFi” app and follow some simple steps and your WiFi is live very quickly.
+You also connect to your Internet Source.
+For me, this is my Comcast modem.
+You Download and Open the “Google WiFi” app and follow some simple steps and … Wallah … your WiFi is live very quickly.